ssp21/ssp21-spec/ssp21.md

 ### Hashed Message Authentication Code (HMAC)

-HMAC provides produces an authentication tag given a shared symmetric key and an input message.
+HMAC provides produces an authentication tag given a shared key and an input message.
 It is described in [RFC 2104](https://www.ietf.org/rfc/rfc2104.txt).
 Any hash algorithm described above can be used in conjunction with this construct, and the corresponding HMAC function will produce a tag with the same length as the underlying hash function.